 Suggested read: James Allen Vs. Blue Nile Full Comparison & Review

-As you can imagine the price of a diamond will vary depending on its clarity with Flawless diamonds costing much more then ones with lower diamond clarity (but still beautiful diamonds).
-Here is a diamond clarity chart I put together with real world examples of various diamonds.
+As you can imagine the price of a diamond will vary depending on its clarity with Flawless diamonds costing much more than ones with lower diamond clarity (but still beautiful diamonds).
+Here is a diamond clarity chart I put together with real-world examples of various diamonds.
 It has large images of many diamonds so you can see for yourself the difference between each diamond clarity grading.

 To read more about diamond clarity, you can check our detailed diamond clarity article.